fabriciobegalli/Planets-Gradle/README.md

 <h1><b>Welcome to the Planets README</b></h1>

-Planets is an application which uses a navigation drawer layout to display information about all the planets in the solar system.
-Planets is now in production and open to the general public.
+Planets is an application which uses a sleek card layout to display information about all the planets in the solar system.
+Planets is in production and open to the general public.
 It is still undergoing development but I want it out in production for ratings and feedback.
 The Google+ community (See [Helpful Links](https://github.com/AMQTech/Planets#helpful-links)) is still active so feel free to join. <br>
 After you've downloaded the app, please head back to the Play Store and leave a review as well as a +1.

 <h2><b>Using the Issues Section</b></h2>